rosslazer/blog/content/posts/code-yellow.md

 ## Example Code Yellow Memo

-The Product Usability (PU) code yellow was declared today at the company kickoff meeting by John and Todd.
+The Product Usability (PU) code yellow was declared today at the company kickoff meeting by Emma and Todd.
 We will hold a daily war room starting Feb 15th during the next 90 days to address first-day SWE usability issues.

 The exit criteria of the code yellow/war room: